jenkinsci/provar-automation-plugin/README.md

 ## Issues

-- Report issues and enhancements in the [Jenkins issue tracker](https://issues.jenkins-ci.org/).
+- Report issues and enhancements in the [GitHub issue tracker](https://https://github.com/mrdailey99/provar-automation-jenkins/issues).
 - Additionally, all Provar users should raise a case with the Customer Success team via the Success Portal.

 ## Contributing